 I received my PhD from the Zvi Yavetz School of Historical Studies at Tel Aviv University (2016), after graduating from the Adi Lautman Interdisciplinary Program for Outstanding Students and completing my M.A. in Comparative Religion, both in Tel Aviv University.
 I was a Fulbright postdoctoral scholar at the Department of History, the University of California, Berkeley, a visiting lecturer at the Cardinal Bea Centre for Judaic Studies at the Pontifical Gregorian University in Rome, and a visiting scholar at the John XXIII Foundation for Religious Studies in Bologna.
 I am currently a Polonsky Fellow at the Van Leer Institute in Jerusalem.
-Additionally, I am a book reviews co-editor for the journal Political Theology, and a junior fellow at the Shalom Hartman Institute.
+Additionally, I am a book reviews co-editor for the journal Political Theology.

 - Ben Johanan, K., Reconciliation and Its Discontents: Unresolved Tensions in Jewish-Christian Relations [Hebrew].
 Tel Aviv University Press.
 Forthcoming.